Kuuuube/Circular_Area/wiki/FAQ.md

 The distortion is by design and without this distortion, there would be no benefits to using a circular area.

-It may look hard to use but it's easier than it appears.
+It may look hard to use but, it's easier than it appears.
 See below:

 <br>